-The Municipal Climate Action Plan [MCAP] will incorporate all new additions of policies and resolutions while creating a roadmap on how to accomplish adopted goals and identify those most impactful at carbon mitigation and climate resiliency.
+The Municipal Climate Action Plan [MCAP] will update the 2009 Sustainability Management Plan to incorporate all new additions of policies and resolutions while creating a roadmap on how to accomplish adopted goals and identify those most impactful at carbon mitigation and climate resiliency.
 Additionally, the MCAP must also incorporate an equity perspective on how to select and manage projects, as well as identifying funding requirements for implementation.

 The purpose of the Municipal Climate Action Plan is to bring together the City’s 2009 Sustainability Management Plan, updated resolutions, and newly adopted resolutions around climate resiliency and climate justice.